coveo/ui-kit/packages/coveo.analytics/README.md

 ## Usage

-You have to provide your own `promise` and `fetch` api compatible libraries.
+You have to provide your own `promise` and `fetch` API compatible libraries.

 ```bash
 npm install coveo.analytics